Charles Guillaume Le Normant d'Étiolles: Life

 The couple had two children, a boy in 1741, who died the year following his birth, and a daughter, Alexandrine-Jeanne d'Étiolles, nicknamed "Fanfan", born on 10 August 1744.
 She died in June 1754 at the age of 9 years old from a stomach ailment, possibly peritonitis.

-In June 1745, Louis XV, who had taken a particular liking to the enigmatic and beautiful Madame de Pompadour, (1721 –1764) arranged for her to become his official mistress, a position she came by with the blessing of her husband's father.
+In June 1745, Louis XV, who had taken a particular liking to Madame de Pompadour, (1721 –1764) arranged for her to become his official mistress, a position she came by with the blessing of her husband's father.
 Louis XV offered Le Normant the position of ambassador to the Ottoman Empire, to remove him from the scene, but he refused.
 Louis then arranged a legal separation of Madame de Pompadour from her husband.
-He never forgave his wife for her treachery.
+He was devastated and never forgave his wife for her treachery.
 He consoled himself with affairs with other women in Paris, having several children.
 After Pompadour's death, he discreetly married Marie-Aimée Maltha, formerly a dancer and the mother of his children, and they lived quietly at the manoir de Baillon, near the Royaumont Abbey.

 He and his new wife were detained for over a year in the Reign of Terror.
 Later released, Charles-Guillaume died peacefully in his home on the rue du Sentier.